lukechilds/merge-images/README.md

   // data:image/png;base64,iVBORw0KGgoAA...
 ```

 One thing to note is that you need to provide a valid image source for the node-canvas `Image` rather than a DOM `Image`.
-Notice the above example uses a file path, not a URL like the other examples.
+Notice the above example uses a file path, not a relative URL like the other examples.
 Check the node-canvas docs for more information on valid `Image` sources.

 ## License